Opinion | In Xi’s China, there is no such thing as ‘godless’ communism

 My fellow Chinese share that yearning.
 They don’t want a new communist god who revels in their suffering.
 They have lived through this before, with Mao, and know the human wreckage that will follow.

-The West must wake up to the true nature of the New Cold War: It isn’t about fighting over intellectual-property theft; it is about China is using its size and wealth to challenge the moral principles that have made the West a beacon of freedom.
+The West must wake up to the true nature of the New Cold War: It isn’t about fighting over intellectual-property theft; it is about China using its size and wealth to challenge the moral principles that have made the West a beacon of freedom.

 Read more: